Inui Shikki

 Board Member of Kyoto Lacquer Craft Union

-Would you like to design your own Maki-e during your visit in Kyoto and take it back home with you?
+Would you like to design your own Makie?

 Instruction: In Japanese (English manual available).

-Transportation: Subway Karasuma-line, 2 minutes walk from Marutamachi Station( Exit No. 7)
+Transportation: Subway Karasuma-line , 3 minutes walk from Marutamachi Station( No. 5 Exit)

 MAP